Name

 2. SOLITARY/UNIFOCAL form: Usually occurs in older children or adults who most commonly present with a lytic bone lesion eroding the cortex.
 Solitary lesions may occur at other sites as mass lesions or enlarged lymph nodes.
 Other sites include adjacent soft tissue (skull, femur, vertebra, pelvic bones, and ribs) and less commonly lymph nodes, skin and lung.
 (Only reportable if benign Brain and CNS, See 9751/1)

 3. MULTIFOCAL/UNISYSTEM multifocal disease-Usually occurs in young children who present with multiple or sequential destructive bone lesions often associated with adjacent soft tissue masses.
-Skull and mandibular involvement is common.
+Skull and mandibular involvement are common.
 Diabetes insipidus follows cranial involvement.
 (Only reportable if benign Brain and CNS, See 9751/1)

 Self-healing Langerhans cell histiocytosis (LCH) of the skin means that the disease regressed without treatment.
 This is a known phenomenon and is non reportable.